doriav20/SDS-Coin/README.md

 ## Running the Smart Contract

-1. From the `hardhat` directory, access your local filesystem from the Remix IDE:
+1. From the `backend` directory, access your local filesystem from the Remix IDE:
     ```
     npx remixd
     ```